prody/ProDy/doc/tutorials/enm_analysis/anm.rst

    anm.getCovariance().round(2)

-Covariance matrices are calculated using available modes (slowest 20 modes in this case).
-If user calculates M slowest modes, only they will be used in the calculation of covariance.
+Covariance matrices are calculated using the available modes (slowest 20 modes in this case).
+If the user calculates M slowest modes, only they will be used in the calculation of covariances.

 Individual modes
 -------------------------------------------------------------------------------

-Normal mode indices in Python start from 0, so slowest mode has index 0.
+Normal mode indices in Python start from 0, so the slowest mode has index 0.
 By default, modes with zero eigenvalues are excluded.
-If they were retained, slowest non-trivial mode would have index 6.
+If they were retained, the slowest non-trivial mode would have index 6.

 Get the slowest mode by indexing :class:`.ANM` instance as follows: